sensetence/vue-quintable/README.md

                   //Boolean if there should be a select all checkbox selectAll:true,
-				  //Boolean if "select all" selects all rows allover the pages selectAllRows:true,
+				  //Boolean if "select all" selects all rows allover the pages
+                  //Please keep in mind that this won't work with server side pagination selectAllRows:true,
                   //Boolean if all rows are selected on init defaultSelected:false,